carson-katri/dream-textures/README.md

 Features and feedback are also accepted on the issues page.
 If you have any issues that aren't listed, feel free to add them there!

-The [Discord](https://discord.gg/EmDJ8CaWZ7) also has a common issues list and strong community of helpful people, so feel free to come by for some help there as well.
+The [Dream Textures Discord server](https://discord.gg/EmDJ8CaWZ7) also has a common issues list and strong community of helpful people, so feel free to come by for some help there as well.

 ## Running On Apple